montimaj/agribound/README.md

 The SPOT 6/7 collection in Google Earth Engine is **restricted** and is not publicly available.
 Access is limited to select GEE users under a data-sharing agreement.
 This source is primarily intended for internal use at the Desert Research Institute (DRI).

-If you are interested in having SPOT-based field boundaries processed for your study area, please contact the author at <sayantan.majumdar@dri.edu> to discuss data access and processing arrangements.

 ## Apple Silicon (MPS) Note

 The **GeoAI engine** (Mask R-CNN) is unstable on Apple Silicon GPUs via MPS (Metal Performance Shaders).
 Metal command buffer errors cause crashes during both training and inference.
 Agribound automatically detects MPS and falls back to CPU for GeoAI operations.
 All other engines (FTW, Delineate-Anything, Prithvi) work correctly on MPS.